adityameharia/ravel/README.md

 Replication and fault-tolerance is done using [Raft](https://raft.github.io/).

-Ravel exposes a simple HTTP API for the user to read and write data and Ravel handles the sharding and the replication of data across replicas in clusters.
+Ravel exposes a simple HTTP API for the user to read and write data and Ravel handles the sharding and the replication of data across clusters.

 ## Table of Contents